-- b.
-Wetland Mitigation Banks. - (1) Credits from a wetland mitigation bank may be approved for use as mitigation for unavoidable impacts to wetlands when: - (a) The bank is certified under WAC 173-700 or as otherwise amended; - (b) The Director determines that the wetland mitigation bank provides appropriate mitigation for the authorized impacts; and - (c) The proposed use of credits is consistent with the terms and conditions of the bank's certification. - (2) Replacement ratios for projects using bank credits shall be consistent with replacement ratios specified in the bank's certification. - (3) Credits from a certified wetland mitigation bank may be used to compensate for impacts located within the service area specified in the bank's certification.
+- a.
+Credits from a wetland mitigation bank may be approved for use as mitigation for unavoidable impacts to wetlands when: - i.
+The bank is certified under WAC 173-700 or as otherwise amended; - ii.
+The Director determines that the wetland mitigation bank provides appropriate mitigation for the authorized impacts; and - iii.
+The proposed use of credits is consistent with the terms and conditions of the bank's certification. - b.
+Replacement ratios for projects using bank credits shall be consistent with replacement ratios specified in the bank's certification. - c.
+Credits from a certified wetland mitigation bank may be used to compensate for impacts located within the service area specified in the bank's certification.
 In some cases, bank service areas may include portions of more than one adjacent drainage basin for specific wetland functions.

-8. Mitigation Ratios.
+H. Mitigation Ratios

-- a.
-The ratios contained within Table 6-5 shall apply to all Creation, Re-establishment, Rehabilitation, and Enhancement compensatory mitigation. - b.
-The Director may increase the ratios under the following circumstances: - (1) Uncertainty exists as to the probable success of the proposed restoration or creation; - (2) A significant period of time will elapse between impact and replication of wetland functions; - (3) Proposed mitigation will result in a lower category wetland or reduced function relative to the wetland being impacted; or - (4) The impact was an unauthorized impact.
+- 1. The ratios contained within Table 6-5 shall apply to all Creation, Re-establishment, Rehabilitation, and Enhancement compensatory mitigation. - 2.
+The Director may increase the ratios under the following circumstances: - a.
+Uncertainty exists as to the probable success of the proposed restoration or creation; - b.
+A significant period of time will elapse between impact and replication of wetland functions; - c.
+Proposed mitigation will result in a lower category wetland or reduced function relative to the wetland being impacted; or - d.
+The impact was an unauthorized impact.

 Table 6-5.
-Mitigation ratios for projects in Western Washington that do not alter the hydro-geomorphic setting of the site\\\
+Mitigation ratios for projects in Western Washington that do not alter the hydro-geomorphic setting of the site

-Category and Type of Wetland Re-establishment or Creation Rehabilitation 1:1 Re-establishment or Creation (R/C) and Enhancement (E) Enhancement only All Category IV 1.5:1 3:1 1:1 R/C and 2:1 E 6:1 All Category III 2:1 4:1 1:1 R/C and 2:1 E 8:1 Category II Estuarine Case-by-case 4:1 rehabilitation of an estuarine wetland Case-by-case Case-by-case Category II Interdunal 2:1 Compensation has to be interdunal wetland 4:1 compensation has to be interdunal 1:1 R/C and 2:1 E 8:1 All other Category II 3:1 8:1 1:1 R/C and 4:1 E 12:1 Category I Forested 6:1 12:1 1:1 R/C and 10:1 E 24:1 Category I based on score for functions 4:1 8:1 1:1 R/C and 6:1 E 16:1 Category I Natural Heritage site Not considered possible 6:1 Case-by-case Case-by-case Category I Bog Not considered possible 6:1 Case-by-case Case-by-case Category I Estuarine Case-by-case 6:1 Case-by-case Case-by-case a.
-When a project involves wetland or buffer impacts, a compensatory mitigation report shall be prepared consistent with the requirement in TSMP Section 19.06.040.D.4 of this Program.
+Category and Type of Wetland Re-establishment or Creation Rehabilitation 1:1 Re-establishment or Creation (R/C) and Enhancement (E) Enhancement only All Category IV 1.5:1 3:1 1:1 R/C and 2:1 E 6:1 All Category III 2:1 4:1 1:1 R/C and 2:1 E 8:1 Category II Estuarine Case-by-case 4:1 rehabilitation of an estuarine wetland Case-by-case Case-by-case Category II Interdunal 2:1 Compensation has to be interdunal wetland 4:1 compensation has to be interdunal 1:1 R/C and 2:1 E 8:1 All other Category II 3:1 8:1 1:1 R/C and 4:1 E 12:1 Category I Forested 6:1 12:1 1:1 R/C and 10:1 E 24:1 Category I based on score for functions 4:1 8:1 1:1 R/C and 6:1 E 16:1 Category I Natural Heritage site Not considered possible 6:1 Case-by-case Case-by-case Category I Bog Not considered possible 6:1 Case-by-case Case-by-case Category I Estuarine Case-by-case 6:1 Case-by-case Case-by-case

-\Natural heritage site, coastal lagoons, and bogs are considered irreplaceable wetlands, and therefore no amount of compensation would replace these ecosystems.
+^{}Natural heritage site, coastal lagoons, and bogs are considered irreplaceable wetlands, and therefore no amount of compensation would replace these ecosystems.
 Avoidance is the best option.
 In the rare cases when impacts cannot be avoided, replacement ratios will be assigned on a case-by-case basis.
 However, these ratios will be significantly higher than the other ratios for Category I wetland.

-9. Compensatory Mitigation Plan Requirements.
+I. Compensatory Mitigation Plan Requirements